Global & Historical Studies

-*If GHS cannot accommodate your preference, the coordinator will find a spot for all students awaiting a permission number in a class that 1) fits the student’s schedule, and 2) observes GHS enrollment guidelines.
+*If GHS cannot accommodate your preference, the Director will find a spot for all students awaiting a permission number in a class that 1) fits the student’s schedule, and 2) observes GHS enrollment guidelines.

-Students will automatically receive an exemption for one of their Global and Historical Studies courses (3 hours) after successful completion of 9 or more credit hours of coursework while studying abroad in a Butler-approved program.
+Students will receive an exemption for one of their Global and Historical Studies courses (3 hours) after successful completion of 9 or more credit hours of coursework while studying abroad in a Butler-approved program.

 International students will automatically receive an exemption for one their Global and Historical Studies courses (3 hours).
 International students are defined as "non-immigrant" visitors who come to the United States temporarily to take classes.
 A non-immigrant is someone who: